 This website is dedicated to the Hungarian born stamp dealers Béla, Géza, Eugen and Frank Szekula.

-After moving to Switzerland each one of them opened his own stamp business with emphasis on international stamp trade.
+After moving to Lucerne in Switzerland each one of them opened his own stamp business with emphasis on international stamp trade.

-All four were probably rather driven by money than by the love for stamps, and especially Béla’s “creative” business ideas provoked more than one philatelic scandal during his career.
+All four brothers were probably driven by money rather than the love of stamps, and especially Béla’s creative business ideas provoked more than one philatelic scandal during his career.

-However, the history of philately would arguably be poorer without the Szekula family.
+However, the history of philately would arguably be considerably poorer without the Szekula family.

 Eugen (Jenő) Szekula (1888–1950) was born in Szeged on March 9, 1888.

 When he was old enough, he joined Géza as an employee at Béla’s Internationale Philatelisten.